ryraut/ryraut.github.io/index.md

 layout: homepage
 ---

+## About
 Hello!
 I am a Neuroscience Ph.D. student with Marcus Raichle at Washington University in St. Louis.

 ## Research interests

-I am broadly interested in theoretical systems neuroscience, with particular interest in leveraging data-driven approaches to understanding general principles of brain dynamics.
+I am interested in understanding general principles of brain function.
+I am particularly interested in leveraging data-driven approaches to understand the basic, intrinsic laws that govern how the activity of large populations of brain cells evolves over space and time.

 ## Publications